SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <h3>Bottlenecks Addressed</h3>

 1. Staff Shortages:
-   - Split shifts ensure a steady rotation of staff, preventing exhaustion and maintaining efficiency.
+   - Spliting shifts ensure a steady rotation of staff, preventing exhaustion and maintaining efficiency.

 2. Ambiguous Triage Criteria:
    - Resolved through pre-sorting using the web app and kiosk systems.
 Patients are routed directly to the appropriate department.

 3. High Patient Volumes:
-   - Controlled using the leaky bucket model, which ensures smooth patient flow based on e-tickets.
+   - Controlled using the leaky token bucket model, which ensures smooth patient flow based on e-tickets token number.

 4. Communication Gaps:
    - The e-ticket system provides patients with clear instructions, including the department and waiting area they need to proceed to.